Reporter faces trial in case seen as attack on press rights

 Sahouri covered the protest live on Twitter, reporting that officers charged into a shoe store with rifles and shot tear gas to disperse the crowd.

-Sahouri said she was running from the gas when Robnett was hit with a projectile and she stopped to check on him.
+Sahouri said she was running from the gas when Robnett was hit with a projectile and she stopped briefly to check on him before continuing around the corner of a Verizon store.
 That’s when officer Luke Wilson approached, shot pepper spray into her face and restrained her with zip ties, she says.

 Sahouri repeatedly identified herself as press but was nonetheless taken to jail.
 She reported her arrest live from the back of a police van.

-Wilson has claimed he was unaware Sahouri was a reporter until he was detaining her.
-That’s when Robnett intervened, saying she worked for the Register and tried to pull her away, according to Wilson, who says he failed to activate his body camera.
+Wilson has claimed he was unaware Sahouri was a reporter until he was detaining her and Robnett intervened, saying she worked for the Register and tried to pull her away.
+Wilson says he failed to activate his body camera.

 Des Moines Register executive editor Carol Hunter said Sahouri‘s lack of press credentials, which she left in her car, is a “red herring” because police knew immediately she was a journalist and a press badge isn’t required to enjoy constitutional protections.
 Reporters must be free to witness protests and hold participants and police accountable, Hunter said.